-- (a) Each applicant for the grant of an Aeronautical Charts services certificate shall establish procedures to collect, collate, coordinate and verify aeronautical information for the aeronautical charts services listed in the applicant's exposition; - (b) The procedures shall ensure that: - the aeronautical information appropriate for the aeronautical charting provisions is obtained from organisations that provide services in support of the Oman air navigation system; and - (2) the validity and accuracy of aeronautical information are properly checked; and - (3) the Aeronautical information supplied complies with the standards defined under this CAR. - (c) Arrangements for the timely provision of information are made with the information originators prescribed in Paragraph (b)(1); and - (d) Information received from the data originators prescribed in paragraph (b)(1) is certified as accurate by a person identified by the originator to be responsible for the accuracy of that information.
+- (a) An Aeronautical Charts Service provider shall establish procedures to collect, collate, coordinate and verify aeronautical information for the aeronautical chart's services listed in their operation manual; - (b) The procedures shall ensure that: - (1) the aeronautical information appropriate for the aeronautical charting provisions is obtained from organizations that provide services in support of the Oman air navigation system; and - (2) the validity and accuracy of aeronautical information are properly checked; and - (3) the Aeronautical information supplied complies with the standards defined under this CAR. - (c) Arrangements for the timely provision of information are made with the information originators prescribed in Paragraph (b)(1); and - (d) Information received from the data originators prescribed in paragraph (b)(1) is certified as accurate by a person identified by the originator to be responsible for the accuracy of that information.